 12.5 Recommendation

-Once the verification has been completed, the Indigent Management System must generate a recommendation based on the information captured onto the database.
-The applications that qualify for indigent support in accordance with the system, will then be submitted to the Indigent Steering Committee for approval.
+Once the verification has been completed by the Free Basic Services Co-ordinator, the Indigent Management System must generate a recommendation based on the information captured onto the database.
+The applications that qualify for indigent support in accordance with the system, will then be signed of as being recommended by the Programme Officer as well as the Chief Financial Officer.
+Upon recommendation of the CFO and the Programme Officer, the administration may proceed with the process to allocate the subsidies and the process need not be put on hold for the Indigent Committee Approval.
+Should the Indigent Committee not endorse the recommendation of the CFO and Programme Officer, the applicant will be informed and any subsidies reversed.
+Recommendations from the Indigent Committee will be submitted to Council for final approval

 INDIGENT STEERING COMMITTEE